 Apart from that, vocabulary must be expanded so students do not struggle with comprehension on top of not knowing how to pronounce words.
 I use several ways to expand vocabulary: poetry, scrapbooking, flash cards, memory games, play scripts etc.

-4 years helping with the Religious Education program at St. Patrick Catholic Church - VA, Fredericksburg as an aide and substitute teacher (2004-2008).
+I specifically teach Catholic doctrine, and I have obtained Catholic Philosophy and Theology certificates from online school The New Thomas Aquinas Institute (2016/17).
+This year I helped teaching a 1st communion class at St. Patrick Catholic Church, Fredericksburg, VA.
+I have been helping the Religious Education program at St. Patrick Catholic Church - VA, Fredericksburg on and off as an aide and substitute teacher (2004-2017).
 Taught 2nd grade at a summer Bible school in 2005.
 Studied at the Catholic University - PUC - RJ in Rio and we had some religious subjects there.
 Have been practicing the Catholic Religion since I was a girl and go to Mass every Sunday.
-Was a member of a Youth group and have been in church choir since I was a child.
-I have most of the Religious Education books and workbooks I used in the Religious Education classes.
+Was a member of a Youth group, organized youth encounters, and have been in church choir since I was a child.

 I am originally a Portuguese native speaker, and Portuguese and Spanish are the most similar of all European languages.